Consuming RESTful services asynchronously with template interfaces

 docker build -t query:1.0-SNAPSHOT query/.

 Next, use the provided startContainers script to start the application in Docker containers.
-The script creates containers for Kafka, Zookeeper, and all of the microservices in the project, in addition to a network for the containers to communicate with each other.
+The script creates containers for Kafka and all of the microservices in the project, in addition to a network for the containers to communicate with each other.
 The script also creates three instances of the system microservice.

 .\scripts\startContainers.bat